 In this network, there are two redundant paths to a customer.
 The routing protocol has selected the top path for subscriber traffic, while the NMS traffic follows the bottom path.
 If the top path gets congested or starts dropping packets, the NMS-based measurements provide no insight into this.
 That’s because, from the NMS’s perspective, there is no problem.

 Understanding subscriber QoE requires metrics on a per-subscriber basis.
 To see why, consider an AP with 10 users and a total throughput of 25Mb/s.
 From these two numbers, the most that can be concluded is that the average user gets 2.5Mb/s.
 The reality could be that there is a single user getting 20Mb/s and the other nine users each achieve 0.55Mb/s.
-That is, you have one really happy customer and nine unhappy ones.
+That means you’ve got one really happy customer and nine unhappy ones.

 Per-SM counters in the AP could address this simple example.
 However, this isn’t possible when considering more advanced QoE metrics such as latency and TCP re-transmissions.
-In general, network element-based management does not have the metric granularity required to say anything intelligent about per-subscriber QoE.
+In general, network element-based management doesn’t have the metric granularity required to say anything intelligent about per-subscriber QoE.

-NMS systems typically send ICMP echo requests or SNMP queries every one to five minutes.
+NMS systems send ICMP echo requests or SNMP queries every one to five minutes.
 No new information is obtained between these monitoring intervals.
 This makes it impossible to monitor for events or changes that occur in anything less than the monitoring interval.
 For example, a 30-second outage that ruined a customer’s game session can go completely undetected when using one-minute ICMP ping intervals.
 In general, more frequent measurements increase the accuracy of QoE estimates.

 Subscriber QoE is about the experience from the subscriber’s point of view.
-Somewhat unfortunately for ISPs, the subscriber point of view includes network elements in their home such as their Wi-Fi router and the end device itself.
+Somewhat unfortunately for ISPs, the subscriber point of view includes network elements in their home.
+These include their Wi-Fi router and the end device itself.
 For example, subscribers can’t distinguish poor QoE caused by AP to SM problems from poor Wi-Fi in their home.
 In both cases, they’re likely to blame their ISP and are more likely to churn or drive up your support costs with complaints.